-July 23: A$AP Rocky fan storms Swedish Embassy to protest rapper’s detention
+July 23: Rocky fan storms Swedish Embassy to protest rapper’s detention

-An A$AP Rocky fan named Rebecca Kanter, 26, was arrested by the Secret Service for threatening to "blow up" the Swedish Embassy in Washington, D.C.
-The previous day, Kanter visited the embassy and "threw liquid from a glass Coca Cola bottle at the doorway [...] and yelled out 'I'm going to blow this motherf***er up,' reported NBC 4 Washington.
-According to a criminal complaint, while law enforcement searched for Kanter, she was complaining on social media that her behavior didn’t qualify as "breaking news.”
+An A$AP Rocky fan named Rebecca Kanter, 26, is arrested by the Secret Service for threatening to “blow up” the Swedish Embassy in Washington, D.C.
+The previous day, Kanter visited the embassy and “threw liquid from a glass Coca Cola bottle at the doorway [...] and yelled out ‘I’m going to blow this motherf***er up,’ reported NBC 4 Washington.
+According to a criminal complaint, while law enforcement searched for Kanter, she was complaining on social media that her behavior didn’t qualify as “breaking news.”
 She reportedly wrote, “Why aren’t I getting press for A$AP?”
-Kanter returned to the embassy on Tuesday making “statements” about the rapper, kicked furniture and screamed at staff.
-After demanding, "Call the police, I'm not leaving," she was arrested.
-Kanter reportedly faces charges of "willfully injuring and damaging property of a foreign government and refusing to depart a foreign embassy."
+Kanter had returned to the embassy the next day to make “statements” about the rapper.
+She also allegedly kicked furniture and screamed at staff.
+After demanding, “Call the police, I’m not leaving,” she was arrested.
+Kanter reportedly faces charges of “willfully injuring and damaging property of a foreign government and refusing to depart a foreign embassy.”

 Just spoke to @KanyeWest about his friend A$AP Rocky’s incarceration.
 I will be calling the very talented Prime Minister of Sweden to see what we can do about helping A$AP Rocky.
 So many people would like to see this quickly resolved!— Donald J. Trump (@realDonaldTrump) July 19, 2019

-The Keeping Up With the Kardashians star confirms a TMZ report she and husband Kanye West are lobbying President Donald Trump and his administration on Rocky’s behalf.
+The Keeping Up With the Kardashians star confirms a TMZ report she and husband Kanye West are lobbying the Trump administration on Rocky’s behalf.
 It said that Kardashian reached out to Trump’s adviser and son-in-law Jared Kushner, after West suggested she do so.
 After all, both have worked with White House officials in the past.

 Thank you @realDonaldTrump , @SecPompeo, Jared Kushner & everyone involved with the efforts to Free ASAP Rocky & his two friends.
 Your commitment to justice reform is so appreciated 🙏🏼🤞🏼 https://t.co/Ym1Rzo5Z6c— Kim Kardashian West (@KimKardashian) July 18, 2019